OVATIONS SUMMER STRINGS ACADEMY

 An “Extended Day” option is available for this program from 4-6 pm for $90/week, located in Mason’s Performing Arts Building and staffed by the Academy’s Summer Staff.
 After registering for this program (but before final checkout/ payment!), search for “Extended Day” or “After Care”, choose the corresponding week, and add to your cart – or Register Here separately.

 Placement seating auditions will take place on Sunday, June 23rd to determine orchestra and chamber group assignment.
 Please note that ALL registrants will receive a placement in the program.
-ALL participants should prepare the “Gold Level” Audition Excerpts.
-More experienced/ advanced players should also prepare the “Green Level” Audition Excerpts.
-We strongly encourage all students to prepare as many passages as possible from the Green and Gold orchestra Repertoire lists.
-Preparation of all excerpts is not required, but the faculty would like to place you in the most rewarding ensemble/ section possible – challenge yourself and do your best!
+ALL participants should prepare two scales and two excerpts that best represent their playing level.
+The faculty would like to place you in the most rewarding ensemble/ section possible – challenge yourself and do your best!
 Download excerpts below.